Finch

 “I’m glad I’m not actually relying on you to know when it’s safe to come out,” Luther said.
 “Come back here if you want to talk.”

-They headed towards the back of the bus.
-Finch, Malyn, and Tyla sat on the bunk across from Luther and Adin, whose antlers were too big for that, stood in the doorway.
-Shadow ducked past Adin and sat down next to Luther.
+They filed toward the back of the bus, where Finch, Malyn, and Tyla crowded onto the bunk across from Luther's.
+Adin's antlers made the low bunks a non-starter, so he stayed standing in the doorway.
+Shadow ducked past him to sit beside Luther.

-Luther seemed preoccupied with smoothing his hair back into place.
-“How can I help you?”
+Luther seemed more concerned with smoothing his hair back into place than with any of them.
+"How can I help you?"

 “Your plan is to get far away from here so that Katrina can’t find you,” Finch said.
 “Correct?”